kingfengji/DeepMIML/README.md

 run the command below: (here n is the first 2 test data)

-(--data N means use the N-th image in the coco validatation dataset.)

 ```
 python demo/demo_vis_miml_vgg.py --model outputs/coco_2014_train/miml_vgg_16 --data 1
 python demo/demo_vis_miml_vgg.py --model outputs/coco_2014_train/miml_vgg_16 --data 2
 ```

+It means, use the model in outputs/coco_2014_train/miml_vgg_16 (--model),

+and test it on the test set. (--data N means use the N-th image in the coco validatation dataset.)

 It will produce 2 visualization per test sample: (as illustrated in the original paper)

 The result for the first image: